-Gravity can take its toll on your body, causing muscular and joint pain from uncomfortable pressure; this can become exacerbated if your mattress presses on already tender pressure points throughout the night.
-That’s why our Reverie Sleep Scientists created our Zero Gravity bed position—it has all the benefits of gravity (i.e., no blanket floating off of you in the middle of the night) with none of the potentially painful side effects.
+Gravity can take its toll on your body, causing muscular and joint pain from uncomfortable pressure.
+This can be exacerbated if your mattress presses on already-tender pressure points throughout the night.
+That’s where sleeping in Zero Gravity position can really help.

-Developed over several years, zero gravity bed position for our adjustable beds closely simulates weightlessness.
+Developed over several years, Reverie’s Zero Gravity bed position closely simulates weightlessness.
 It’s somewhat similar to sleeping in a recliner, only much better.
-Not only do you avoid the attendant drawbacks to sleeping in your living room, but you’re also putting far less pressure on your body.
+Not only do you avoid the drawbacks of sleeping in your living room, but you’re also putting far less pressure on your body.
+Here are some benefits.

 - Improve heart health.
 Zero Gravity is a great way to take pressure off the heart, allowing for better blood flow throughout the body, while poor, unaligned sleeping positions can actually put additional pressure on the heart.

 - Decrease lower back pain.
 One of our customer’s favorite benefits of the Zero Gravity position is that it takes pressure off of the lower back, allowing for optimal blood flow to the brain and aiding in pain relief.